Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-was shakuni the first to discover the 'versal rng, quantumagic,.? considering the speed∘ligʰt (even iff all ligʰt(urez) is not equal, metaligʰt (patterns), /(red|phase)?shift/,..) round the /(anti)?clock(wise|face)?/ (%) it's faster c̄ multiple distinguishable dice bias observational perspectives dice rolls v win:loss v.. inderaction v entanglement v intistinguishability v.. iff inferrometer can measure nanoscope; i thought it could measure itself for some reason i think this is a trivial monodirectional speed∘ligʰt, not adjusted for observer paradox (not merely inderaction, unless celebrated) can mirrors contain photons? like a bdfl!!! :D
+was shakuni the first to discover the 'versal rng, quantumagic,.? considering the speed∘ligʰt (even iff all ligʰt(urez) is not equal, metaligʰt (patterns), /(red|phase)?shift/,..) round the /(anti)?clock(wise|face)?/ (%) it's faster c̄ multiple distinguishable dice bias #locality observational perspectives dice rolls v win:loss v local v global v., where locality can be a round, table, game, play, bet, casino, jurisdiction, suburban postcode, city, state, nation, country, government,.. (taiwan v roc v prc v..) inderaction v entanglement v intistinguishability v.. iff inferrometer can measure nanoscope; i thought it could measure itself for some reason i think this is a trivial monodirectional speed∘ligʰt, not adjusted for observer paradox (not merely inderaction, unless celebrated) can mirrors contain photons? like a bdfl!!! :D